cancerberoSgx/typescript-api-playground/README.md

  * some specs - like run server and post something to /run and expect some answer.
 In particular example code with string templates and differen template quotes  like this: tsquery simple example

+ * typechecking example using createProgram

+ * nice idea: from input editor pass current cursor position / selected text range to main() so we can refactor it!

+ * when selecting example reflect the change in the url

 # Notes / difficulties / learning